miguelibero/aidl-nnrecomend/README.md

 nnrecommend --hparams-file hparams/spotify/gcn_testset_hparams.json train results/spotify/mini-spotify-data.csv --dataset spotify --model fm-gcn --tensorboard tensorboard
 ```

-Since this dataset contains around 10 times more users and items than movielens we were not able to run the training using the GCN with attention with the same hyperparameters, we were getting CUDA out of memory errors on a 8Gb GPU.
+Since this dataset contains around 10 times more users and items than movielens one, we were not able to run the training using the GCN with attention with the same hyperparameters, we were getting CUDA out of memory errors on a 8Gb GPU.
 So we had to reduce them a bit, but we still wanted to try if the results would be better.

 for `fm-gcn-att`:
 | parameter | value |